SAP-samples/btp-azure-opensap/Week4/Unit5/CalculationViewCreation.md

    ![Select UPS](./images/bh6.png)

   8. Type employee_view and click search.
 Once the Employee_view is listed, select it and click "Create Synonym".
-  Note: If you have not created view in the SAP HANA Cloud for your remote table, you can search and select your remote table directly.
+  Note: If you have not created view in the SAP HANA Cloud for your remote table, you can search and select your remote table "virtual-employee-sample-data" directly.

    ![SelectView](./images/bh7.png)